 Your email marketing doesn’t need to be cumbersome.
 It can be automated!
 As opposed to sending once-off marketing emails every once in a while, an automated email campaign will facilitate regular engagement with your database to keep them on your good side.
 Plus, automating your email campaigns will drastically decrease your time spent on email marketing.

 Marketing automation is now easier to use and more affordable than it has been historically.
-For an SME, platforms like ActiveCampaign makes it easy to build out even the most complex automation workflows.
+For a business owner, platforms like ActiveCampaign makes it easy to build out even the most complex automation workflows.

 Email marketing automation refers to software that will automatically send emails to contacts based on specific rules that you define in your automation software.
 These rules are triggered by things like signing up to your blog or clicking on a link on your website.